TheoMcCoy/cybersecurity-lab/digital-forensics/01-forensic-drive-image-hidden-partition.md

 | Formattable partitions displayed | **5** |
 | Logical drives in extended partition | 2 (sizes: 52353 and 50337 sectors) |

-> Scored question answered correctly: 5 formattable partitions

 **MBR partition context:** MBR-based drives support a maximum of 4 primary partitions.
 The 4th primary partition can be converted to an **Extended partition**, which can then be subdivided into multiple **logical drives** — allowing more than 4 formatted volumes.
-The extended partition itself is not directly formattable.
+The extended partition itself cannot be directly formatted.

 **Unaccounted sectors:** The extended partition showed more sectors than the two logical drives accounted for.
 Possible explanations:
 - A hidden logical drive within the extended partition
 - Unused space not allocated to any logical drive

-> Scored questions answered correctly: **A hidden logical drive** and **Unused space not allocated to a logical drive**

 ---